alecs99/Robotics/LaboratoryHomework/README.md

 **4x7 Segment Controlled with a joystick**: Simple Arduino code controlling 4x7 segment display to change values between them.
 Using the joystick using the X-axis it moves between segments (it is marked the position by Decimal Point).
 When a segment is being selected by pressing the joystick button the decimal point turn off and then you can change the digit between Y-axis.
 Then you can select the value of the digit.
 You can cycle between again.

 ## **4th Homework**
 **LCD Menu Controlled with a joystick**: Simple Lcd Menu controlled with a joystick.
 In the menu section you can scroll between options using Y-axis (the selection is marked with '>').
-To select an option press the joystick button.
+To select an option press the joystick button. <br>
   **1.Play**: The play screen is showing the lives, level and score.
 After 5 seconds the level and score raise (1 level and score = level*3).
 After 10 seconds game ends, it will pop-up a message.
-To go back on main menu press joystick button again.
+To go back on main menu press joystick button again.<br>
   **2.Highscore**: The Highscore screen shows the highest score achieved and player's name.
-To go back on main menu press joystick button again.
+To go back on main menu press joystick button again.<br>
   **3.Settings**: In the settings you can change the starting level by using the X-axis.
-To go back on main menu press joystick button again.
+To go back on main menu press joystick button again.<br>
-   <a href="https://www.youtube.com/watch?v=pKKUXoMHFdI"width="240" height="180" border="10"></a>
+   <a href="https://www.youtube.com/watch?v=pKKUXoMHFdI"width=">Video of the menu is here</a>